turbot/guardrails-samples/calculated_policies/aws_ec2_instance_approved_usage_approved_account_ami/README.md

 ### Template (Nunjucks)

 Approval logic for EC2 instance trusted AWS accounts AMIs.
-If instance image ownerId is not in `approvedAccounts` list, then it will return `Not approved`
+If instance image ownerId is not in `approvedAccounts` list, then it will return `Not approved`.

 ```nunjucks